 Professional development to learn new teaching methods can be accomplished in various forms, including teaching conferences, teaching classes, virtual/online classes, and self-study.
-As school districts and states change the way they want their programs to run, many teachers are required to adapt to these changes.
+As school districts and states change the way they want their programs to run, many teachers must adapt to these changes.

 Teachers are expected to acquire new teaching practices and skills to comply with current programs and learning initiatives.
-However, to adjust to these changes, teachers are required to spend a lot of time on their professional development and continuing education outside of their regular daily schedules.
+However, to adjust to these changes, teachers must spend a lot of time on their professional development and continuing education outside of their regular daily schedules.
 So the question is: how do you find a chance to upgrade your teaching or administration job skills?

 Why do You Need Professional Development?

-Professional development serves the purpose of keeping teachers informed and providing support when new teaching methods and practices are introduced.
+Professional development serves to keep teachers informed and provide support when new teaching methods and practices are introduced.
 The views of learning seem almost constantly to change, and with these changes, teachers are expected to adapt their teaching methods accordingly.

 The biggest obstacle to finding time for professional development lies with how others view teachers’ work time.
 The central people responsible for implementing changes to teaching programs regard teachers as only working when they are teaching students.

-They don’t view time for curriculum development, lesson planning and the like as being part of a teacher’s daily schedule.
+They don’t view time for curriculum development, lesson planning, and the like as part of a teacher’s daily schedule.
 Therefore, it is up to the teachers or other education professionals to fit in time to stay current with their already busy schedules.

 When to Develop Yourself

 Using the summer for professional development is one solution.
 It doesn’t allow for any opportunity to implement your new strategies directly into the classroom.
 Another common way to allocate time for professional development is to hire substitute teachers for a day.
 Being away for one day won’t give you adequate preparation time to implement your reforms.